laravel-notification-channels/fcm/README.md

 This package makes it easy to send notifications using [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM) with Laravel 5.5+ & 6.x

+## Version 2 Released (March 4, 2020)

+V2.0.0 has been released and FCM API calls has been migrated from legacy HTTP to HTTP v1 (docs from Firebase [here](https://firebase.google.com/docs/cloud-messaging/migrate-v1)).
+This is a breaking change so notifications using v1.x should not upgrade to v2.x of this package unless you plan on migrating your notification classes.

 ## Contents

 - [Installation](#installation)